1. Home

 2026 ACTA meetings

-Information on the next ACTA Quarterly Meetings will be coming soon.
-All ACTA meetings will be open to any community member who requests to attend.
+Future quarterly meetings will be shared online as well as in our newsletter.
+All ACTA meetings are open to any community member who requests to attend.
 Registration links will be added no less than two weeks prior to each meeting.

 ACTA Committee members